davebettswebdev/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+      SQL is a language used to interact with databases where as a relational database is where the data is stored.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+    A primary key is needed to create the ID for sorting and for foreign keys.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+    A foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+    Use an intermediary table.

 ## Minimum Viable Product